IanCropper1234/FitnessAiTracker/replit.md

 # TrainPro - Advanced AI-Powered Fitness Platform

 ## Overview
 TrainPro is an enterprise-grade AI-powered fitness platform providing intelligent, adaptive training through comprehensive nutrition and workout management.
-It is based on the Renaissance Periodization (RP) methodology, combining evidence-based training science with AI recommendations for personalized coaching at scale.
+It is based on evidence-based periodization methodology, combining scientific training principles with AI recommendations for personalized coaching at scale.
 The project aims to capture a significant share of the digital fitness market by offering a superior, scientifically-backed alternative, targeting serious fitness enthusiasts and bodybuilders.

 ## User Preferences
 **Communication Language**: